 I’ve always been a bit of a history buff.
 So, when I started writing about food, I naturally found myself reading books about food history.
-There seems to be an increasing number of writers looking back at how our eating habits have shaped our communities and lives going back to the beginning of time.
+There seems to be an increasing number of writers looking back at how our eating habits have shaped our communities.
+Some even going back to the beginning of time.
 Some of these books such as Catching Fire by Richard Wrangham take cover vast areas of history and geography.
 Others, such as Pepper, by Marjory Shaffer cover a long time period but are more focused in the foods they write about.
 An Edible History of Humanity, by Tom Standage falls into the former category.

 Standage’s introductory paragraph states well what he is attempting to do: